SvenBroeckling/phasesix/rulebook/static/rulebook/src/md/character_en.md

 The minimum roll is a central property of your character.
 It specifies what result a die must reach to represent a success.
 The minimum roll is inherited from the lineage and is 5+ for most characters.
 It can only be changed by special events or rare objects, and often only for a short time.

+### Evasion

+*Evasion* is used in combat.
+It allows you to dodge a melee attack.
+This value is taken from the lineage and increased by the skill *Acrobatics*.
+Armor or templates can change this value.

-### Protection and evasion
+### Protection

-Both values are used in combat to prevent possible damage.
-The initial values of these traits are taken from the lineage, they can be changed by templates.
-The *Protection* reduces damage taken in combat, *Evasion* allows to dodge a melee attack.
-Both values are usually changed by armor as well.
+The *Protection* reduces damage taken in combat.
+This value is taken from the lineage, armor or templates can change this value.

 ### Additional dice